-PIN Slow Cooker Bavarian Pork Roast to make it later.
+PIN the Bavarian Pork Roast to make it later.

 Slow Cooker Bavarian Pork Roast on serving plate with serving fork.

 The ingredient that makes this recipe a Bavarian Pork Roast is the use of caraway seeds, and if you’re not sure how much you like that flavor (or you’re cooking for kids), you might want to reduce the amount of this strongly-flavored spice.
-But this was so delicious with the Sour Cream Gravy, that I bet most family members will enjoy this recipe and never guess it’s low in carbs!
+But this was so delicious with the Sour Cream Gravy, that I bet most family members will enjoy this for a slow cooker dinner and never guess it’s low in carbs!

 What ingredients do you need for this recipe?